Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 ## Acknowledgements

-- I was inspired to do this project for my sister Ivana.
-I want to encourage her to open her own salon.I was inspired to
+- Thanks to my mentorf for helpful feedback
+- Slack community for answering all my questions
+- Big tnaks to my husband Mislav for helping me test the website